tradeling/technical-assesment/fullstack-javascript/readme.md

 ## The Task

-You are required to build a simple single page application built with
+You are required to build a fullstack single page application built with

 * React.js
 * TypeScript